Flutterwave/PHP-v3/README.md

 ## Initialization

-Create a .env file and follow the format of the `.env.example` file Save your PUBLIC_KEY, SECRET_KEY, ENV in the `.env` file
+Create a .env file by following the format provided in the `.env.example` file.
+Save your PUBLIC_KEY, SECRET_KEY, and ENV values in the `.env` file.

 ```bash
 cp .env.example .env